dfurber/ar_doc_store/README.md

 	params.require(:building).permit :name, :height, door_attributes: [:door_type]
 end

+# in the view, with a bonus plus for Slim templates:
 = simple_form_for @building do |form|
 	= form.input :name, as: :string
 	= form.input :height, as: :float